Symbolic Planning and Multi-Agent Path Finding in Extremely Dense Environments with Unassigned Agents: Results and Discussion

 For each test case, success indicates finding a feasible plan within the time limit.
 To compare solution quality across algorithms, we establish a baseline for each test instance using the algorithm that finds the lowest final composite cost.
-Cost ratios are then calculated by dividing the final composite costs of other algorithms by this baseline (resulting in ratios always greater than 1).
+Each algorithm's final composite cost is divided by the baseline to calculate cost ratios (resulting in ratios always greater than 1).
 Makespan ratios are calculated in a similar way.

 \tabref{} \ref{tab:algorithm-performance} summarizes the success rate, composite cost ratio, and makespan ratio of the proposed algorithms across different \gridL{} configurations (13,860 test cases).
-The MAPF-based algorithm achieves the highest success rate, followed by the heuristic, priority, config, and PDDL algorithms.
-Only MAPF-based and heuristic algorithms successfully generate solutions for large instances.
-Overall, MAPF-based and heuristic algorithms achieve the lowest composite cost and makespan ratios, followed by priority, config, and PDDL approaches.
-Note that, the MAPF-based algorithm exhibits a higher standard deviation in composite cost on \gridL{} sizes 20$\times$20 to 80$\times$80 and for goal type R1.
-This variability indicates that for certain instances, its solutions can be substantially worse than its average performance.
+The \brlacam{} achieves the highest success rate, followed by the heuristic, priority, config, and PDDL algorithms.
+Only \brlacam{} and heuristic algorithms successfully generate solutions for large instances.
+Overall, \brlacam{} and heuristic algorithms achieve the lowest composite cost and makespan ratios, followed by priority, config, and PDDL approaches.
+Note that, the \brlacam{} algorithm exhibits a higher standard deviation in composite cost on \gridL{} sizes 20$\times$20 to 80$\times$80 and for goal type R1.
+This variability indicates that for instances with goal vertices sparsely distributed and on large maps, \brpibt{}'s myopic behavior may leads to substantially higher solution costs than its average performance.